|The LL.M. courses follow the Law School calendar. Courses taken in departments outside the Law School generally follow the MU Calendar.|

 If the student does not comply with the conditions of probation, a letter signed by Director of the LL.M.
 Program will be sent to the student (with a copy to the Graduate School) with notification of dismissal from the LL.M.
 Program.
 Within ten (10) working days of receipt of the probation letter, the student may submit a written request for a review of this decision by the LL.M.
 Admissions Committee, which may affirm or revise the notification of dismissal or determine that dismissal is not appropriate (with a copy to the Graduate School).
 The Graduate School sends the official notice of dismissal from the Program.

 A student may appeal a dismissal decision to the Graduate Faculty Senate only after completing the Program’s appeal process.
-The full text of the Dismissal Policy and Appeals Process for Graduate Students can be found in the Graduate School Catalog on its web site.
+The full text of the Probation and Termination Policies for Graduate Students can be found in the Graduate School Catalog on its web site.

-Each LL.M. student is assigned a Mizzou e-mail account, which can be accessed through the Law School web site, or the general MU e-mail web access site.
+Each LL.M. student is assigned a Mizzou e-mail account, which can be accessed through the general MU e-mail web access site.
 Some official notices from the LL.M.
 Program and Law School are delivered to students' official Mizzou e-mail accounts.
 Students are expected to check these accounts at least several times a week, preferably at least once each weekday when classes are in session.
 These notices will not be sent to students' personal or work e-mail accounts unless the students can demonstrate that they cannot reasonably access their official Mizzou e-mail accounts.

 Here are some specific suggestions.